dwolf42/TicTacToeSuper/src/README.md

-In the Super version of the game I'm trying to put every part of the code into methods for studying reasons.
-TicTacToeSuper is currently under development and unstable.
+**In the Super version of the game I'm trying to put every part of the code into methods for studying reasons, therefore TicTacToeSuper is currently under development and unstable.**

 While following a tutorial track on Hyperskill.org to develop a simple TicTacToe game written in Java I've started to push the basic tutorial a litte further.